 Who are we?

-The adult learning and skills service (ALSS) is part of the North Yorkshire Council’s education and skills department and is a government funded special educational needs (SEN) provider.
-ALSS provide adult learning opportunities for people who are 19 years of age or older as well as specialist further education for young people aged between 16 and 25 with physical disabilities and/or learning disabilities.
+The adult learning and skills service (ALSS) is part of our education and skills department and is a government funded adult learning and special educational needs (SEN) provider.
+Adult learning and skills service provide adult learning opportunities for people who are 19 years of age or older as well as specialist further education for young people aged between 16 and 25 with physical disabilities and/or learning disabilities.

 Tel: 01904 552848